kitnil/awesome/README.md

 - [academic-bloggers-toolkit](https://github.com/dsifford/academic-bloggers-toolkit) - Wordpress plugin providing an all-in-one solution for effective academic blogging.
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
-- [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More

 ## Vala